ARI-create193/Phishing-URL-Detection-Extension/README.md

 - **Threat Intelligence API**: Incorporate APIs for real-time blacklist verification.
 - **Mobile App**: Develop a lightweight app for checking URLs on mobile devices.

-## License

-This project is open-source and licensed under the MIT License.
-Feel free to use and modify it for personal or commercial purposes.

 ## Acknowledgments